Post Plea Substance Abuse Treatment Court (SATC)

 Post Release Community Supervision (PRCS)

 After the passing of AB109 legislation in 2011, the Probation Department assumed the supervision responsibility of a significant number of inmates released from Stat Prisons as a result of Adult Criminal Justice Realignment in the form of Post Release Community Supervision (PRCS).
-PRCS offenders receive a high level of probation supervision, which may include a requirement to wear a GPS device or a Secure Continuous Remote Alcohol Monitoring (SCRAM) device.
+PRCS offenders receive a high level of probation supervision, which may include a requirement to wear a Global Position Satellite (GPS) device or a Secure Continuous Remote Alcohol Monitoring (SCRAM) device.
 While not on probation these offenders are issued specific terms and conditions which they are required to abide by.
 Failure to follow the imposed conditions could result in a return to custody.

 Post Sentence Supervision (PSS)